YuriiPavlenko/Calculatti/readme.md

   })
 })
 ```
-## 11. This documentation was written using **Markdown** standard.
+## 11. This documentation was written using **Markdown**.
-This standard is very comfortable.
-Using it you can make links into words, make bold type if you will put your word between  "** **" **your word**.
+This markdown language is very comfortable.
+Using it you can make links into words, make bold type if you will put your word between  "** **" -> **your word**.

 Best of all, you can put your code between backticks `your code` and it will show in a separate design.

-## 12. Documentation into code was written using **JSDoc**.
+## 12. Documentation inside code was written using **JSDoc** standard.
-JSDoc is a language for documentation, below I will show the example
+JSDoc is a library for documentation, below I will show an example
 ```
 /**
-Here you can write what this function doing
-*@param {type} num1 - here you can describe variable *@param {type} num2 - here you can describe variable *return {type} - if your function return something you can discribe it here */ const myFunction = (num1,num2) => {}
+*Here you can write what this function is doing *@param {type} num1 - here you can describe variable *@param {type} num2 - here you can describe variable *return {type} - if your function returns something you can discribe it here */ const myFunction = (num1,num2) => {}
 ```